tldr-pages/tldr/pages/common/monop.md

 > Finds and displays signatures of types and methods inside .NET assemblies.

-- Show the structure of a type built-in to the .NET Framework:
+- Show the structure of a type built-in of the .NET Framework:

 `monop {{System.String}}`